 If a property is in your partner’s sole name, you may need to take steps to ensure that they cannot sell or encumber the property without your consent.
 For example, you can lodge a Caveat against the title of the property so that your ex-partner cannot sell the property or use it as security for a loan.
 In some cases, you may have to make an urgent application to a Court and ask the Court to make orders preventing your ex-partner from selling the assets.

-For further information please contact Michelle on 8362 6400 or email Michelle Crichton.
+For further information on divorce property settlement please contact Michelle on 8362 6400 or email Michelle Crichton.
 Join our mailing list to receive updates and advice on current issues